DISSERTATION RESEARCH - DUKE UNIVERSITY

 COOPERATIVE INSTITUTE FOR THE STUDY OF THE ATMOSPHERE AND OCEAN (CICOES)

 I am a research scientist for the CICOES program at the University of Washington.
 This position is a joint-appointment with the NOAA Alaska Fisheries Science Center Marine Mammal Laboratory.
 My research focuses on the acoustic repertoire and distribution of marine mammals on the eastern Bering Sea shelf, with focus on the critically endangered eastern population of North Pacific right whale.

 Map of mooring locations on eastern Bering Sea shelf.

 Passive Acoustic Monitoring - Eastern Bering Sea Shelf

 The NOAA Alaska Fisheries Science Center Marine Mammal Laboratory maintains bottom-mounted moorings on the eastern Bering sea shelf to monitor marine mammals.
 These moorings consist of a hydrophone (i.e., underwater microphone) and record near-continuously.
 These data are then analyzed on land to understand distribution and migration trends as well as the acoustic repertoire of various species.

 North Pacific right whale upsweep call.

-Passive acoustic monitoring (PAM), or passively listening for vocalizations of marine mammals, is an appropriate tool for monitoring rare animals, because it allows for near-continuous, cost-effective monitoring in remote regions.
-I use PAM to understand the distribution and migration trends of North Pacific right whales on their remnant foraging ground in the Bering Sea.
+Passive acoustic monitoring (PAM), or passively listening for vocalizations of marine mammals, is an appropriate tool for monitoring rare marine mammals, because it allows for near-continuous, cost-effective monitoring in remote regions.
+I use PAM to understand the distribution and migratory trends of North Pacific right whales on their remnant foraging ground in the Bering Sea.